iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 Instance variables are declared inside a class but outside methods,and they belong to an object of the class.
 They can be accessed and modified by any method in the class. </br>
 Local variables are declared inside a method or block are accessible only with in the block.

+#### 13. Difference between constructor and method ?
+A `constructor` is a special block of code that runs when an object is created.
+Its main purpose is to create and initialize the object.
+It has the same name as the class and does not have a return type. </br>
+A `method` is a regular function defined in a class that performs actions or calculations, It can be called by using the object of the class and mostly it can return value except void method.